Are you taking a trip to soon, and need a tried and true list of the best places to visit in Miami? Good news, you’re in the right place!

 On top of the great food, the bar features drinks that showcase East Asian fruits like Lychee and classic Miamibar standards like the Pastelito

 Check out our post on the Best rooftop bars in Miami for even more info on the coolest spots to get a drink in the gorgeous open ocean air!
+This is truly one of the best things to do in Miami at night!

 A brand new contender in the Miami scene, Limoncello is quickly becoming known as one of the best places for southern Italian style food.